linuxdeepin/unilang/README.md

 The script uses shell command lines to call the compiler driver specified by `$CXX` directly, and no parallel builds are supported.
 It may be slow.

+The following optional environment variables are used in the script to specify the location of output files:

+* `Unilang_Output`: The output path of the interpreter executable file.
+The default value is `unilang`.
+* `Unilang_BuildDir`: The directory for intermediate files during the build.
+The default value is the directory of the value of `Unilang_Output`.

 This script also supports setting the following non-empty environment variables to tweak the behavior:

 * `Verbose`: Enable the verbose output.